 Zero Trust and the Borderless IT World

 What this means is that the perimeter is porous.
-Attacks are getting through.
+Attacks are getting through the network perimeter.
 Even when they’re contained, other security incidents are originating from the inside.
-But there are other factors in play in this new borderless IT environment.
+But there are other access control factors in play in this new borderless IT environment.

 Many companies no longer have corporate data centers serving a contained network of systems.
 Instead, the trend is toward having some applications on-premises and some in the cloud.
 Meanwhile, users access applications through a range of devices and from multiple locations.